Plays

 PHYS ED

-A brilliant one-man comedy play about rugby, underpants, King Arthur and the really hairy kid who was in your PE class.
+A brilliant comedy play about rugby, underpants, King Arthur and the really hairy kid who was in your PE class.
 You know who we’re talking about.
+Can Mr Trellis inspire his team of schoolboys to glory?
+Or will his arch-nemesis Smithers shatter his dreams?

 Phys Ed’s triumphant run at the 24-7 Theatre Festival earned it a Manchester Evening News award nomination.
 It then went on to critical acclaim at the Edinburgh Fringe.